 The tool that can help you with this is the “People Who Match 1 or Both of Two Kits” utility.
 This tool is similar to shared matches, or matches in common, on our DNA testing site match list

-Get a second opinion on your ethnicity estimate with Gedmatch admixture calculators
+Get an ethnicity estimate with Gedmatch admixture calculators

 Need to compare X-DNA?
 Gedmatch can help